vectorgrp/XCPlite/README.md

 ### A2L generation:

-A2L is ASCII file format standardized by ASAM to describe ECU internal measurement and calibration values.
+A2L is an ASCII file format (ASAM standard) to describe ECU internal measurement and calibration values.
 With XCPlite, the A2L file may be generated during runtime at startup of the application:

 ```